 Lukas is a trained anthropologist and an acclaimed performance artist whose work deconstructs conventional perceptions of gender, ethnicity, homosexuality, and migration.
 He is also muxe, a term that is often distilled and overly-simplified to mean the “third gender” in Zapotec society.
 Lukas has explained that long before Bruno’s disappearance, his creative impulses drew from an ancient well of rejection, cultural ethnocide, and identitarian warfare: “The [social] disappearance is the prelude to the physical one; because, before you even disappear physically, you are already a missing person, a cultural missing person, an economic missing person, a disappeared worker.”

-Sepulchral music reverberates softly from the inner rooms of the house where Lukas’ family has gathered for the funeral.
-Three musicians who Lukas has been expecting walk past the courtyard carrying their instruments and he directs them toward the main door that leads to the living room that has been transformed into a funeral hall.
+Soft, sepulchral music reverberates from the inner chambers of the house where Lukas’ family has gathered for the funeral.
+Three musicians who Lukas has been expecting walk past the courtyard carrying their instruments, and he directs them toward the living room that has been transformed into a funeral hall.
 Lukas is composed, almost impossibly dignified given the circumstances.
 The only hint of his agony is the way his fingers squeeze his temples to stop his hands from shaking…the word that briefly escapes him…the weariness in his eyes…the precious memories that you know you have interrupted….

 Lukas makes it clear that Bruno’s funeral is not where his crusade ends.
 “The next step is to discover why this happened to my brother,” he says, “and to search for justice.”
 There are hundreds of thousands of families across Mexico who have been initiated ingloriously into a fellowship of the grieving.
 They, like Lukas, have been stripped of their fear.
 They, like him, will march undaunted through the gates of hell to find what remains of their loved ones, agonizingly aware that desaparecidos in Mexico seldom come home alive.